rostilos/roadmap-todo-n-posts/README.md

 The application is containerized, .sh scripts are used to use and run docker containers.

 ## Used stack
-Frontend : react
+Frontend : React \
-Backend : php
+Backend : php \
-DB : mysql
+DB : MySQL \
-Web Server : nginx
+Web Server : Nginx \

 ## Running the project :